Last time I unveiled personal mistakes. This time I want to finish this topic once for all.

 De facto eFox is not an official partner, even if they get the devices from Meizu themselves.

 I do not want to point at any websites here.
-However it is very interesting that some sites have extremely positive and some bad critics for the last Meizu devices.
+However it is very interesting that some sites have extremely positive and some bad critics for the latest Meizu devices.

 The reason is quite obvious – they get paid.

-For us it wasn’t the case, however as shown in Part 1, Robin was and is extremely subjective and a huge, enthusiastic fanboy.
+For us it wasn’t the case, as Robin always was and has been a huge fanboy.

 Meizu Hong Kong